Massachusetts Pet Lemon Law

 - Consumers have 14 days following the purchase date to have a veterinarian declare the dog to be diseased or have a congenital defect.

-- Consumers have two days after the veterinarian's examination to return the animal to the seller and present documentation of illness or defect from the veterinarian.
+- Consumers have two days after the veterinarian's examination to return the animal to the licensed pet shop and present documentation of illness or defect from the veterinarian.

 Documents: In Massachusetts, all pet shops must provide buyers with specific written information when they sell a pet.
 Buyers should be cautious of any dealer that does not provide the following information: